Are you looking for the best way to send money to Nepal from Australia?

-In addition to the general information, in the latter part of this post you; ‘ll be amazed to find how you can send money to yourself!
+In addition to the general information, in the latter part of this post you; ‘ll be amazed to find out how you can send money to yourself!

-As always, I have also included what you need to be careful of, the illegal means and few frequently asked questions.
+As always, I have also included what you need to be careful of, the illegal means and a few frequently asked questions.